A Priori Sampling of Transition States with Guided Diffusion: Results

 On a one-dimensional double well potential, we first demonstrate the fundamental capability of our method to sample TSs over a simple energy barrier.
 The model is trained on data from two distinct energy wells, designated as State A and State B. As illustrated in Figure~\ref{fig:double_well_samples}, our algorithm identifies the TS by generating samples densely clustered at the peak of the potential barrier separating the two minima.

-To further assess our method's performance, we employ the Müller-Brown potential~\cite{muller1979location}, which is a common two-dimensional benchmark for evaluating TS search algorithms.
+To further assess the performance of our method, we employ the Müller-Brown potential~\cite{muller1979location}, which is a common two-dimensional benchmark for evaluating TS search algorithms.
 Its energy surface features three local minima connected by two first-order saddle points, offering a controlled environment to assess a method's ability to identify non-linear pathways and distinct saddle points.
-For our analysis, we assigned the two lowest-energy minima as the initial and final states (State A and State B in Figure~\ref{fig:muller_brown_samples}).
+For our analysis, we assign the two lowest-energy minima as the initial and final states (State A and State B in Figure~\ref{fig:muller_brown_samples}).
 The ASTRA algorithm successfully locates configurations clustering around both accessible transition states connecting A and B. Ablation studies shown in Figure~\ref{fig:abl:mb} indicate that this ability to discover multiple, topologically distinct saddle points is primarily driven by the Score-Aligned Ascent (SAA) component of our method.

 A critical test for advanced sampling methods is the ability to identify multiple, topologically distinct pathways for a given transition.
 We evaluate this specific capability on a two-dimensional potential engineered to include two competing reaction channels connecting the same reactant and product states.
 As shown in Figure~\ref{fig:double_path_samples}, the ASTRA algorithm successfully populates selectively both TS regions corresponding to the two competing pathways.
 This simultaneous discovery of distinct reaction channels, achieved without any explicit path-based guidance, demonstrates a key advantage of our method.
 Whereas traditional algorithms are designed to converge to a single pathway, our approach can explore the entire TS manifold, thereby providing mechanistic insights into complex energy landscapes that can be easily overlooked with conventional techniques without extensive sampling, and avoids being trapped in local maxima that are irrelevant for the studied chemical process.